yt-project/yt/doc/source/developing/building_the_docs.rst

 Building the Documentation
 --------------------------

-The yt documentation makes heavy use of the sphinx documentation automation suite.
-Sphinx, written in python, was originally created for the documentation of the python project and has many nice capabilities for managing the documentation of python code.
+The yt documentation makes heavy use of the Sphinx documentation automation suite.
+Sphinx, written in Python, was originally created for the documentation of the Python project and has many nice capabilities for managing the documentation of Python code.

-While much of the yt documentation is static text, we make heavy use of cross-referencing with API documentation that is automatically generated at build time by sphinx.
-We also use sphinx to run code snippets (e.g. the cookbook and the notebooks) and embed resulting images and example data.
+While much of the yt documentation is static text, we make heavy use of cross-referencing with API documentation that is automatically generated at build time by Sphinx.
+We also use Sphinx to run code snippets (e.g. the cookbook and the notebooks) and embed resulting images and example data.

-You will want to make sure you have both Sphinx and the sphinx bootstrap theme installed.
+You will want to make sure you have both Sphinx and the Sphinx Bootstrap Theme installed.
 This installation is easily performed by running this at the command line: